 What is Fiona’s Plan Now?

-“Okay Chris, I can hope he backs off and we can work this out on our own.
+“Okay, Chris, I hope he backs off, and we can work this out on our own.
 I see how that would speed things up,” Fiona said.
 “But I just don’t see that happening.”

 “Maybe if he’d stop being so vengeful and trying to take the kids from me.
-I can play that out, yes, play up his freedom angle, and see how he responds.
+I can play that out.
+Yes, I can play up his freedom angle and see how he responds.
 Even he can understand freedom and caring for kids don’t go together,” she said.

-“But we need a back up plan we can control.
+“But we need a backup plan.
 I’m always thinking strategically,” I said.
-“Most importantly, you want what’s in the best interest for the kids in the long term.
-So let’s focus on that.
-Getting this over quickly matters, but not as much as getting it done right.”
+“Focus on what’s best for the kids long term.
+Getting this done quickly matters, but not as much as doing it right.”

-“Yes, that’s true Chris.
+“Yes, you’re right, Chris.
 Maybe I need to be patient,” she said.

 “That will help in the big picture,” I told her.
-“His drinking and wanting to move the kids out of state could complicate things and slow the process, but it will work in your favor for what’s best for the kids.”
+“His drinking and plans to move the kids could slow things, but it could also work in your favor.”

 “I get it, Chris.
-I want this to move quickly, but I won’t rush just to get it done.
-I’ll consider a mediator if he agrees, but I’m not giving in.
-My kids’ best interest is what matters, and I know that’s me having custody.”
+I want this over quickly, but I won’t rush.
+I’ll consider mediation if he agrees, but my kids’ best interest is what matters, and that’s me having custody.”

 “Sounds like a solid plan, Fiona.
 Keep talking to him, and let me know how it goes.
 I’ll start the SAPCR and push for temporary full custody.”